 My Vegan Lemon Curd is best made a day ahead of time, so I like to make it while the lemon cake is cooling.
 This step is totally optional, but if you decide to make it the recipe and instructions are in that blog post!

 The most important thing to remember is the eggless lemon curd must sit in the fridge for at least 2 hours (and ideally 12-24) before using so it's firmed up enough to add to the cake.
-Otherwise, it will be too runny and warm to add to a frosted lemon cake.
+Otherwise, it will be too runny and warm to add to this lavender cake recipe.

 The next day, make the vegan lemon lavender buttercream!